 The church is open each day, visitors can take a self-guided tour using pamphlets provided.
 The pamphlet contains information on the historic precinct of the church, cemetery, churchyard and the tree across Coromandel Road.

-A visit to the Schoolmaster’s House contains photographs and memorabilia on the church’s interesting history.
+Visit the Schoolmaster’s House to view photographs and memorabilia on the church’s interesting history.